eulerlab/ret_preproc/README.md

   1. importedData: The raw hdf5 data as it was imported into Python

-  2. preprocessedData: The data extracted from the hdf5 data, stored in a form usable in the Python environment
+  2. preprocessedData: The data extracted from the hdf5 data, stored in a form usable in the Python environment.
+Key:values are as follows

     1. OS_Parameters: Pandas DataFrame, with index labels corresponding to the labels in the original Igor Table2